Pukguksong-2

-Analysts have described the new missile as 'more stable, more efficient, and harder to detect' than North Korea's previous liquid-fuelled designs.
-In contrast to older, liquid-fueled rockets that take hours to prepare for launch and are easier to detect and counteract by other countries, the Pukguksong-2 is a solid-fuel rocket that can be launched in minutes.

-The missile is now deployed in northern North Korea near its border with China in missile bases where the Hwasong-7 is deployed.

-Design
+The Pukguksong-2 (Korean: 《북극성-2》형) is a North Korean medium-range or intermediate-range ballistic missile that had the first successful test flight on 12 February 2017.

+Description

 The Pukguksong-2 is an enlarged, two stage development of the Pukguksong-1, a submarine-launched ballistic missile (SLBM).
-The missile is canister launched from its enclosed transport container.
+Based from images, the missile is judged to be 9.3 m long and 1.5 m wide.
+The missile is canister-launched from its enclosed transport container.
 It uses a 'cold-launching' system, which starts using compressed gas, followed by the engine igniting in mid-flight.
 The container is a smooth cylinder inside, without rails, and on launch a series of slipper blocks could be seen to fall away from the missile.
 These act as bearings while the missile is projected through the close-fitting tube, a system first seen with the US Peacekeeper.
 A series of grid fins are deployed at the base of the missile to provide aerodynamic stability during flight.
 The transporter erector launcher (TEL) is a new design, conceptually similar to the Russian 2P19 TEL of the R-17M Elbrus SS-1 Scud-B; fully tracked and claimed to be of indigenous North Korean manufacture, rather than previous Chinese wheeled launchers, derivatives of the ubiquitous MAZ-543 design.

+Pukguksong-2 is equipped with an inertial navigation system (INS) and mid-course guidance, allowing the missile to follow a pre-programmed trajectory to the target.
+As the missile is described as 'nuclear-capable', it can deliver both nuclear and conventional warheads.

+Analysts have described Pukguksong-2 as 'more stable, more efficient, and harder to detect' than North Korea's earlier designs.
+The missile is a solid-fuel rocket and may be launched in minutes.
+Previous designs are liquid fuelled are more vulnerable to counterattack as their launch preparations take hours.

 On its first test flight it flew 500 km on a deliberately inefficient trajectory.
-Its operational range is typically estimated at between 1200-3000 km and is probably intended to replace medium-range missiles like the Scud-ER and Rodong-1, potentially by the early 2020s depending on rate of manufacture.
+Its operational range is typically estimated at between 1200-3000 km and is probably intended to replace medium-range missiles like the Hwasong-7 (Rodong-1) and Hwasong-9 (Scud-ER), potentially by the early 2020s depending on rate of manufacture.
 One unusual feature is the ability of the missile to take images of the ground from near its apogee and transmit them to a receiving station.
 Continuing to gather imaging data as it enters the atmosphere may be useful for precisely guiding a manoeuvring reentry vehicle, although the Pukguksong-2 has not yet been tested with one.